UncleScroogeMcDuck/RiskExchange/README.md

 # RiskExchange Lightpaper

 Name: RiskExchange Protocol

 SmartContract: EVM Solidity

 Version: 0.9

 ## Problem

-1 Provide decentralized insurance to crypto users, including coverage of DeFi and others 2 Let the market define the price of risk instead of a centralized actuary
+1.Provide decentralized insurance to crypto users, including coverage of DeFi and others 2.Let the market define the price of risk instead of a centralized actuary

 ## Innovation

 There are several interesting experiments in this area, such as Nexus Mutual and Cover Protocol.
 The innovations of RiskExchange Protocol are:

-1 It is perpetual cover
+1.It is perpetual cover
-2 It covers multiple DeFi products in once
+2.It covers multiple DeFi products in once
-3 It use re-balance method which simplified the  process and reduce gas cost 4 Its pay as you go for coverage seekers
+3.It use re-balance method which simplified the  process and reduce gas cost 4.Its pay as you go for coverage seekers

 ## Overview